 Using the active voice is the ultimate way to show prospective employers the impact you had in previous roles and prove you can bring similar success to a new job.
 This all comes down to how you phrase the sentences in your CV.

 For example, doesn't "I coordinated all email marketing campaigns" sound better than "All email marketing campaigns were coordinated by me?"

 The active voice is snappier and more concise than the passive.
 Scan through your CV and swap lengthy passive sentences for active words to make your points more impactful.
 A perfect CV employs a selection of these powerful verbs to describe your capabilities and achievements.
 Give some of these a try:

 It's all very well telling the prospective employer what you did in your last role, but all great CVs show these details.
 That means getting specific with your examples.

 The simplest way to do this is by injecting numbers to quantify your abilities and accomplishments.
-Supporting your achievements with tangible figures helps HR managers gauge the impact you will make because they know exactly what you’ve already done.
+Supporting your achievements with tangible figures helps HR Managers to gauge the impact you'll have, because they know exactly what you've already done.

 Take a look at the following examples:

 Managed a team of 7